skelsec/aardwolf/README.md

  - PtH via CredSSP+Restricted admin mode
  - Scriptable Keyboard, Mouse input and Clipboard input/output
  - Can run in headless mode, no GUI required (read: no need for Qt)
+ - Support for Duckyscript files to emulate keystrokes

 # Example scripts
  - `aardpclient` Basic RDP client running on top of Qt5.
 Can copy-paste text, handles keyboard and mouse.